abeahmed/cse15l-lab-reports/LabReport1.md

 ---

+Next, open a command line interface or interpreter on your computer (The default applications for this are *Command Prompt* on Windows, and *Terminal* on Mac)
+**_NOTE:_** The commands shown in this example were run on a Mac, using the *Terminal* application

-Next, Type this command into the terminal:
+Type this command into the terminal:
 > `ssh cs15lwi23ard@ieng6.ucsd.edu` (Replacing "ard" with account-specific letters)

 You will then be prompted to enter the password for your account.
 After entering the new password correctly, you should see the following message: